-For 7 years in a row my BF Emily hosted a Pumpkin Party.
+For 7 years in a row, my BF Emily hosted a Pumpkin Party.
 The concept is amazing: each guest comes with a pumpkin dish.
-Then you’re become a jury testing all of them (yes ALL!) and voting for your favorite in each category (Entrée, main plate, desert, beverage).
+Then you become a jury testing all of them (yes ALL!) and voting for your favorite in each category (Entrée, main plate, dessert, beverage).
 Every year the contest is incredibly delicious and food creativity unbelievable.

 The funny thing is that my pumpkin food was basically limited to a pumpkin soup in France.
 This party propelled me – literally – into the color 3D pumpkin universe.
-The only limit is you imagination.
-See for yourself: pumpkin ice cream, pumpkin cheesecake, pumpkin pizza, pumpkin risotto, pumpkin ravioli, pumpkin rhum..
-Sorry I can’t list all of them, but as a French food lover, I promise, it was DELICIOUS!
+The only limit is your imagination.
+See for yourself: pumpkin ice cream, pumpkin cheesecake, pumpkin pizza, pumpkin risotto, pumpkin ravioli, pumpkin rhum… Sorry, I can’t list all of them, but as a French food lover, I promise, it was DELICIOUS!

 Every year I’m bringing a French touch to this contest (What a surprise, right?).
 I previously baked pumpkin crepes and pumpkin madeleines.
 This year I bake a pumpkin tiramisu.
 It was tested and approved by the jury!

 You can be surprised how people can be creative in regards to Holiday decorations.
 That’s why it’s always entertaining to walk through neighborhoods and discover front yards fully ornamented.
-Below is a short picture selections from my favorite houses.
+Below is a short picture selection of my favorite houses.

 Warner Bros Horror Night

 Experiencing Halloween in a studio is incredible!
-We did Universal Studios the years before (absolutely crazy scary), so this year we experienced Warner Bros Horror Night (Thanks Irma!).
+We did Universal Studios the years before (absolutely crazy scary), so this year we experienced Warner Bros Horror Night (Thanks, Irma!).
 WB is hosting this event for the second year and it was great.
 Our evening started with the Conjuring House, continued with a night horror tour in the lot, “IT” maze, and ended with Freddy.
-In between we enjoyed the Stage 48 and animations around the gazebo: make up, Gremlin’s house, etc.
+In between, we enjoyed Stage 48 and animations around the gazebo: makeup, Gremlin’s house, etc.

 Work Halloween Contest